AlerianEmperor/OpenGL-Object-Loading/README.md

 b.
 You stored VAO, VBO and IBO into one big array or vector, or store them as three large vectors separately.
 Again, divide them into mesh, each mesh have its own data.

-Above are the 3 main problems when it come to loading object, after completely understand the source code, you will have a more in depth look of how object loading library work and the way they run millions of triangles in real time!
+Above are the 3 main problems when it come to loading object, after completely understand the source code, you will have a more in depth look of how object loading library work and the way they render millions of triangles in real time!

 PS: it is only possible to load SanMiguel with modern OpenGL pipeline, old OpenGL will crush your computer without mercy!